-Psoriasis and lupus are both autoimmune conditions that can affect people’s skin.
-Although they share some symptoms, they are separate disorders.
+Psoriasis and lupus are both autoimmune conditions that can affect the skin.
+Although they share some symptoms, they are separate conditions.

 In this article, we take a close look at the similarities and differences between psoriasis and lupus, including the symptoms, causes, and treatments.
 We also cover what happens when people have both conditions.